thainamhoang/adasite/index.md

 Firstly, let's examine the dataset.
 It was created by a team at Carnegie Mellon University and consists of 42,306 movie plot summaries extracted from Wikipedia, along with aligned metadata from Freebase.
-Therefore, the data were sourced from public domains.
+Therefore, the data was sourced from public domains.
 We supplemented this dataset with IMDb ratings and vote counts from a public database.
 Data gaps were not addressed in our study.